sfx86/colawater-toolbox/README.md

 ## Water Quality Control

 Available quality control checks:
-- Validate facility identifier format for all layers
-- Ensure the associated file exists for all integrated water mains
+- Check if the associated file exists for all integrated water mains
+- Check if the data source is set and not unknown for all integrated water mains
+- Find incorrectly formatted facility identifiers for all layers

 # Changes